DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/cluster-interconnect.md

      Click `Delete Network Group` in the operation drop-down box of the network group to be deleted to delete the selected network group.

-1. Disable `Multi-Cloud Network Interconnection` function
+1. Disable `multicloud Network Interconnection` function

-     In the "Basic Settings" area at the top, click the slider of the "Enabled" state, and the prerequisites for disabling multi-cloud interconnection will pop up:
+     In the "Basic Settings" area at the top, click the slider of the "Enabled" state, and the prerequisites for disabling multicloud interconnection will pop up:

      First remove the network group:

-     Enter `Close Basic Settings` in the text box to confirm, and you can turn off the multi-cloud interconnection function:
+     Enter `Close Basic Settings` in the text box to confirm, and you can turn off the multicloud interconnection function: